 But then he came back, on loan for a little while around the turn of the millennium, just to say hello and help Boro comfortably avoid the drop.

-And then two years he was back for good, a Middlesbrough icon, part of the side which won the club’s first trophy and qualify for Europe for the first time.
+And then two years later he was back for good, a Middlesbrough icon, part of the side which won the club’s first trophy and qualified for Europe for the first time.

 Returning to Boca Juniors after 11 years his initial departure was a true romantic homecoming for Tevez.